 3. Don’t body-shame yourself or anyone else

-It’s absolutely essential that you don’t ever body-shame or fat-shame your child.
-But it’s also important that you don’t bully your own body or that of anyone else.
+It’s fairly common in our culture to make negative body comments about yourself and other people.
+However, this practice models body-shaming behavior and makes it harder for a child to stand up to body bullies.
+It’s important that you don’t bully your own body or that of anyone else.
 This includes criticizing people in the airport, on buses, and on television for their body sizes.
 Take a weight-neutral approach to everyone with the belief that other people’s bodies are none of your business.

 4. Teach them to respond to body shaming